Makes Your Data Instantly Usable

 label the entry fields.

 Stat/Transfer will read files written by all versions of Microsoft Excel.
-It writes Version 2.1 files, files for
+It writes Version 2.1 files and files for

-Excel 97-2003 and those for Excel 2007.
+Excel 97 and higher versions.
 Multiple page worksheets in Versions Five and above are supported.
-You can
+You can choose a

-choose a page of a multiple page workbook with a single click of your mouse.
-Multiple worksheet pages in the input
+page of a multiple page workbook with a single click of your mouse.

 Stat/Transfer reads and writes Gauss’s universal file format in addition to the older Gauss 89 format used for